frconor-ebook/meditations/_posts/2025-03-12-the-parable-of-the-vinedressers.md

 The cornerstone affects the whole construction, our whole life---business affairs, interests, loves, time.
 Nothing is beyond the scope of what faith demands in the life of a Christian.

-We are not disciples of Christ for a number of predetermined hours (for example, when we pray, or when we take part in some religious service, or just on special days).
+We are not disciples of Christ for a number of predetermined hours (for example, when we pray, or when we take part in some religious service) or just on special days.

-The profound unity of life that being a Christian demands causes absolutely everything in our lives to be affected by the fact that we are followers of Christ.
+The profound *unity of life* that being a Christian demands causes absolutely everything in our lives to be affected by the fact that we are followers of Christ.
 At the same time, this does not prevent things retaining their own nature.

 Following Christ influences the very core of our personality.

 When someone is in love, this fact influences their whole view of things and events, however trivial they might appear.
-That person is influenced by it as they walk along the street, when they are at work, in their attitude towards social relationships---and not only when they are in the company of the person that they love.
+Each person is influenced by it as they walk along the street, when they are at work, in their attitude towards social relationships---and not only when they are in the company of the person that they love.

 Being a Christian is the most important characteristic of our existence, and it has to have incomparably more influence on our lives than even human love has on the most ardent of lovers.